-5.5.
+5.4.
 Publication 142 of ICRP [26] notes the importance of thoron in workplaces within naturally occurring radioactive material industries and recommends that both radon and thoron are managed as a single source irrespective of the source.
-In Publication 137 [4], ICRP notes that "220Rn gas makes a negligible contribution to doses" [4], but it is recognized that in some specific circumstances 220Rn progeny could be important contributors to the total effective dose.
+In Publication 137 [4], ICRP notes that "220Rn gas makes a negligible contribution to doses" [4].

-5.6.
+5.5.
 Natural airborne thoron concentrations are extraordinarily variable, ranging over orders of magnitude in a typical 24-hour cycle, from 1 Bq/m3 to 1000 Bq/m3.
 UNSCEAR 2000 reports the worldwide average of thoron as 10 Bq/m3 [27].
 Thoron concentrations are also spatially variable with concentrations varying markedly across a distance of 1 m.

-5.7.
+5.6.
 Elevated thoron concentrations usually occur in areas where naturally occurring thorium concentrations are elevated, such as in areas where there are mineral sands or products containing thorium.

-5.8.
+5.7.
 Unlike 222Rn, the isotope of 220Rn has a relatively short half-life (< 1 minute).
 This means that it has a relatively high specific activity, and does not diffuse far in air before decaying.
 Experimental work indicates that the concentration of thoron decreases by half at approximately 40 cm from the emanation surface [28].

-5.9.
-As for the dose assessment for thoron, surveys conducted in China, where natural level of 238U and 232Th in soils are 53.4 Bq/kg and 11.68 Bq/kg, respectively, and the average radon and thoron decay product concentrations (equilibrium equivalent exposure) measured in dwellings were 12.9 Bq/m3 and 0.87 Bq/m3.
+5.8.
+As for the dose assessment for thoron, surveys conducted in China, where natural level of 238 U and 232 Th in soils are 53.4 Bq/kg and 11.68 Bq/kg, respectively, and the average radon and thoron decay product concentrations (equilibrium equivalent exposure) measured in dwellings were 12.9 Bq/m3 and 0.87 Bq/m3.
 This indicates that thoron and its decay products contribute about 20% of the estimated effective dose of 1.28 mSv/a from radon and thoron combined [29].

-5.10.
+5.9.
 Given that there are differences between the behaviour of thoron and the more well-known radon, an overview of the mechanisms of thoron emission is provided in this Section.

-5.11.
+5.10.
 Thoron exhalates from the soil or building materials if no cover is applied.
 The number of atoms exhaling from soil or materials is relatively small due to the high specific activity.
 The short half-life results in a short diffusion length.
-Hence unlike radon, only thoron produced in a thin layer beneath the surface can come out to the environment.
-Thus, thoron exhalation is primarily a surface phenomenon.

-5.12.
+5.11.
 Because of the high specific activity, the atoms of thoron that do escape into the air result in relatively high activity concentration, therefore, there can be a relatively high activity exhalation rate.

-5.13.
+5.12.
 The first decay product of thoron is 216Po which grows in almost instantaneously, due to its very short half-life (0.15 s), therefore, the activity concentrations in air of thoron and 216Po are always the same.
-Polonium-216 decays quickly because of its short half-life, producing 212Pb.
+Po-216 decays quickly because of its short half-life, producing 212Pb.
 The number of atoms of 212Pb produced is basically the same as the number of 220Rn atoms coming out of the soil or material.
 However, due to the longer half-life of 212Pb (10.6 h), the activity concentration of 212Pb is much lower than the activity concentration of thoron.

-5.14.
+5.13.
 In a very stable air, with a thoron source, the 212Pb concentration would slowly climb towards equilibrium over many hours (>30 h).
 However, any atmospheric turbulence at all will cause the 212Pb atoms to dilute and disperse before they can come to equilibrium.
 Therefore, in the atmosphere, thoron activity concentrations may be high, but the thoron decay product concentrations even in still air are always much lower, except when the air is very stable over long periods of time (days).